Pecners/academic-kickstart/content/post/2019-10-01-crime-in-milwaukee.markdown

 ## Preparing Data for Visualization

-Now that we have the data loaded into R, we can use the glimpse function to get a snapshop of the fields present in the data.
+Now that we have the data loaded into R, we can use the glimpse function to get a snapshot of the fields present in the data.

 ```r